Nishanth-Gowda/Portfolio-charitha/README.md

 All content is completely editable out of the box from ```me.ts``` file.

-## Demo
-To checkout this website, go to https://croissant.one

 ## Installation
 To install this website, you need to have nodejs installed on your machine.